 The water kefir grains are translucent and angular.
 If the conditions are optimal, they are constantly renewed.

 For its development, it needs a base composed of : kefir fruit grains, still water, sugar, dried fruits (usually figs) and acid fresh fruit (lemon).

 The result of the fermentation is a sparkling and refreshing drink, whose texture is similar to those of a soda; its taste is neutral and highly appreciated.
-What we obtain is a high quality probiotic, a real concentration of bacteria and yeast beneficial for our health.

 The drink is slightly alcoholic and contains carbon dioxide, which is actually what makes it fizzy.
 The alcohol degree is directly dependent on the fermentation time and also on the ingredients that are added into the water.

 The name kefir would be derived from the Turkish word keif and would mean well-being sensation.